Monsanto legal cases: Bribery in Indonesia

 In 2005, the US DOJ filed a Deferred Prosecution Agreement in which Monsanto admitted to violations of the Foreign Corrupt Practices Act (15 U.S.C. § 78dd-1) and entering false entries into its books and records (15 U.S.C § 78m(b)(2) & (5)).
 Monsanto also agreed to pay a $1.5 million fine.

 The case involved bribes paid to an Indonesian official.
 A senior manager at Monsanto directed an Indonesian consulting firm to give a $50,000 bribe to a high-level official in Indonesia's environment ministry in 2002, related to the agency's assessment on its genetically modified cotton.
 Monsanto told the firm to disguise an invoice for the bribe as "consulting fees".

 Furthermore, the U.S. Securities and Exchange Commission noted that Monsanto's Indonesian affiliates made illicit payments to at least 140 current or former Indonesian officials and their families, amounting to at least US$700,000.
 Monsanto financed payments partially through unauthorized, improperly documented and inflated sales of the company’s pesticide products in Indonesia.
-On March 5, 2008, the deferred prosecution agreement against Monsanto was dismissed with prejudice (unopposed by the Department of Justice) by the U.S. District Court for the District of Columbia, t that Monsanto had complied fully with the terms of the agreement.
+On March 5, 2008, the deferred prosecution agreement against Monsanto was dismissed with prejudice (unopposed by the Department of Justice) by the U.S. District Court for the District of Columbia, that Monsanto had complied fully with the terms of the agreement.